emilsjolander/sprinkles/README.md

 }
 ```

-User the following callback to clean up things related to the model but not stored in the database.
+Use the following callback to clean up things related to the model but not stored in the database.
 Perhaps a file on the internal storage?
 ```java
 @Override
 protected void afterDelete() {